edutomazini/beholder-alunos-ryzen/README.md

-# beholder-alunos
+# Beholder 2.0
 A multicoin traderbot for Binance.
+Evolved.